devend711/versioned_blocks/README.md

 	end

 You can also just override one of them - the others will use their default value:

-	puts "overriding the versions but not the uri:"

 	versioned_block(from: 1, to: 10, override: true) do |v, uri|
 		puts "For version #{v}, the URI is still #{uri}"